pdelong42/interests-map/README.md

    In light of the previous item, you can imagine how excited I got when that hardware started to find applications outside of computer graphics.
-Most of the ideas behind that technology got its start in the niche HPC mainfraime market (e.g., Cray, Conneciton Machines, etc.).
-So modern 3D graphics cards were just an outgrowth and a trickle-down of that tech into the mainstream.
+Most of the ideas behind that technology got their start in the niche HPC mainframe market (e.g., Cray, Connection Machines, etc.).
+So modern 3D graphics tech is just an outgrowth and a trickle-down of that tech into the mainstream (with a healthy dose of Moore's law heaped on).

    The emergence of using that hardware for computations outside of computer graphics brought that theme full-circle (what's old is new again).